yishuai/talk/mathreason/eng.md

 实验
 iN your WorLD
 45. Evaluating Media information.
 Choose a current topic of policy discussion (examples might include gun control, health care, tax policy, or many other topics).
 Find a website that argues on one side or other of the topic.
-Evaluate the arguments based on the five steps for evaluating media in- formation given in this unit.
+Evaluate the arguments based on the five steps for evaluating media information given in this unit.
 Write a short report on the site you visited and your conclusions about the reliability of its information.
 46. Snopes.
 Visit the Snopes.com website and choose one topic from its list of the “hottest urban legends.”
 In one or two paragraphs, summarize the legend, whether it is true or false, and why.
 47. FactCheck.
 Visit the FactCheck.org website, and choose one of its featured stories on recent claims.
 In one or two para- graphs, summarize the story and its accuracy.
 48. Fallacy Websites.
 There are many websites devoted to the study of fallacies.
 Visit one, and choose a fallacy of a type not covered in this unit.
 Explain the fallacy, and give an example of it.